`Seeing' the quantum ripples of spacetime

-where we are working in the mostly positive signature.
+\textit{\textbf{The model:}} We start with the basic background for the model which is considered to be a flat Minkowski background with small spacetime fluctuations given as $g_{\mu\nu}=\eta_{\mu\nu}+h_{\mu\nu}$.
 There will be three parts of the action, the first one being the geometric part, the second part being the electromagnetic part of the action, and the final part being the the matter or detector part of the action.
 The geometric part of the action will be given by the Einstein-Hilbert action and the transverse-traceless gauge condition will be implemented for getting rid of any redundant unphysical degrees of freedom.
 We conceptualize the detector as a two-mass system one needs to consider one of the ends of the detector to follow a time-like geodesic.
 This end is considered to be an object with a heavier mass, whereas the collective phonon modes is considered as a particle with smaller mass $m_0$ such that $m_0\gg m_\infty$ where the mass $m_0$ is connected to $m_\infty$ by a spring with oscillation frequency $\omega_0$.
 The coordinate of $m_0$ can simply be represented by the Fermi-normal coordinates $\mathcal{Y}^\mu=\{t,\xi^i\}$, with $\xi^i$ denoting the spatial part of the geodesic separation in the Fermi-normal coordinates.
 Finally, for the electromagnetic part we consider the Maxwell action in curved spacetime where the Coulomb gauge condition is implemented ($A^0=0$, and $\vec{\nabla}\cdot\vec{A}=0$).
-The complete action for the model system reads

-with $m_0$ being the mass of the entire detector modelled by a single particle carrying the effective mass of the phonon mode with a mode frequency of $\omega_0$ and $q$ being the overall charge carried by the detector.
+The complete action for the model system reads $S =\frac{1}{16\pi G}\int d^4 x\sqrt{-g}R-\frac{1}{4}\int d^4x \sqrt{-g}F_{\mu\nu}F^{\mu\nu}-m_0\int dt \left[\sqrt{-g_{\mu\nu}\dot{\mathcal{Y}}^\mu\dot{\mathcal{Y}}^\nu}+\frac{\omega_0^2}{2} \mathcal{Y}_\mu\mathcal{Y}^\mu-\frac{q}{m_0} g_{\mu\nu}A^\mu \dot{\mathcal{Y}}^\nu\right]$ with $m_0$ being the mass of the entire detector modelled by a single particle carrying the effective mass of the phonon mode with a mode frequency of $\omega_0$ and $q$ being the overall charge carried by the detector.
 It is important to note that the final term in the last line of the action in the above equation actually gives the EM-detector coupling in curved background.